minnojs/minno-quest/docs/basics/inheritance.md

 ```

 By default, inheritance ignores the properties that the child already has.
-Sometimes, you have proprties of the child that you'd like to extend instead of just keeping as is (for example: a list of stimuli in PIP).
+Sometimes, you have proprties of the child that you'd like to extend instead of just keeping as is (for example: a list of stimuli in miTime).
 In order to do this, you can set an array of property names to the `merge` property.
 Any property that appears in this array will be extended instead of skipped.